The following, amongst others, can be deducted from gross employment income for PIT purposes:

-- Taxpayer's annual contributions to qualifying pension plans up to a maximum of EUR 8,000 per year.
-This includes contributions to a pension plan on behalf of the employee made by the employer.
-The amount may not exceed 30% of the sum of individual net income from employment and business activities.
+- A taxpayer's annual contributions to qualifying pension plans up to a maximum of EUR 8,000 per year.
+This includes contributions to a pension plan made by the employers on behalf of the staff.
+The amount may not exceed 30% of total individual net income from employment and business activities.

-- In addition, taxpayers whose spouses do not obtain income from employment or business activities over EUR 8,000 can deduct the contributions made to qualifying pension plans on their behalf from their taxable income, up to a maximum of EUR 2,500 per year.
+- In addition, taxpayers whose spouses do not obtain income from employment or business activities over EUR 8,000 can deduct the contributions made to qualifying pension plans from their own taxable income on behalf of the spouse, up to a maximum of EUR 2,500 per year.

 Personal and family allowances

-- A personal allowance, which, in general, amounts to EUR 5,550.
-The allowance is raised to EUR 6,700 when the taxpayer is over 65 years of age and to EUR 8,100 when the taxpayer is over 75 years of age.
-When the taxpayer is disabled, these amounts are raised by a further EUR 3,000 or, if the disabled taxpayer's level of disability is 65% or more, by EUR 9,000.
-This minimum is increased by EUR 3,000 of care assistance expenses when the taxpayer can justify that one needs care or has reduced mobility or a disability of at least 65%.
+- A personal allowance, which is generally EUR 5,550.
+The allowance is EUR 6,700 when the taxpayer is over 65 years of age and EUR 8,100 when the taxpayer is over 75 years of age.
+When the taxpayer is disabled, allowance is increased by EUR 3,000 or, if the disabled taxpayer's level of disability is 65% or more, by EUR 9,000.
+This minimum is increased by EUR 3,000 of care assistance expenses when the taxpayer can justify that one needs the care or has reduced mobility or a disability of at least 65%.

 - A minimum family allowance of:

-- EUR 1,150 per year for each relative in an ascending line over 65 years of age who forms part of the taxpayer's household and is dependent on the taxpayer and whose annual income does not exceed EUR 8,000.
-The allowance is raised to EUR 2,550 when the relative is over 75 years of age.
+- EUR 1,150 for each relative in an ascending line over 65 years of age who forms part of the taxpayer's household and is dependent on the taxpayer and whose annual income does not exceed EUR 8,000.
+The allowance is EUR 2,550 when the relative is over 75 years of age.

 - EUR 2,400 for the first relative in a descending line who forms part of the taxpayer's household and whose annual income is not over EUR 8,000.
 For the second, third, and subsequent relatives in a descending line, the allowance is EUR 2,700, EUR 4,000, and EUR 4,500, respectively.
-In addition, the allowance is increased by EUR 2,800 when the relative is under three years of age.
+The allowance is increased by EUR 2,800 when the relative is under three years of age.

-- A minimum family allowance for disability of relatives in an ascending and descending line of EUR 3,000 for each of the relatives or EUR 9,000 when the level of disability is 65% or more, to be increased by EUR 3,000 of care expenses for each relative that can justify that one needs care or has reduced mobility or a disability of at least a 65% level.
+- A minimum family allowance for disability of relatives in an ascending and descending line of EUR 3,000 for each relative or EUR 9,000 when the level of disability is 65% or more.
+This minimum is increased by EUR 3,000 of care assistance expenses for each relative that can justify that one needs the care or has reduced mobility or a disability of at least 65%.

 When two or more taxpayers are entitled to apply these allowances, they are equally divided between the taxpayers.
 However, when taxpayers have different degrees of kinship, the allowance is applied by the taxpayer with the nearest kinship unless their annual income, excluding exempt income, does not exceed EUR 8,000, in which case the allowance is applied by the taxpayer with the next degree of kinship.

-When the income of the relatives in ascending or descending order with respect to which this allowance may be applied by the taxpayer is over EUR 1,800 and such persons file their own returns, the taxpayer may not apply the allowance.
+The allowance cannot be applied when the income of the relatives in ascending or descending order with respect to which this allowance may be applied is over EUR 1,800 and these persons file their own tax returns.

-The personal and family circumstances on which the minimum thresholds stated above will be based will be the circumstances on the date on which the tax becomes due and payable (31 December, in general).
+The minimum thresholds stated above will apply to the personal and family circumstances existing on the date on which the tax becomes due and payable (generally, 31 December).

-In the cases of legal marital separation, the allowance for relatives in a descending line is applied by the parent to whom the guardianship and custody of the children is assigned at the date of accrual (generally, 31 December) as this is the person with whom the children live.
+In the cases of legal marital separation, the allowance for relatives in a descending line is applied by the parent who is assigned the guardianship and custody of the child/children at the date of accrual (generally, 31 December) as this is the person who the child/children live with.

-When guardianship and custody is shared, the allowance will be prorated between the parents, regardless of the parent with whom the children are living at the date of accrual.
+When guardianship and custody is shared, the allowance is pro-rated between the parents, regardless of which parent the child/children lives with at the date of accrual.

 Capital losses arising from transfers of assets are included in savings income and can only be offset against capital gains included in savings income of the tax period.
 If the result of offsetting capital losses is negative, they may only be offset against certain positive moveable capital income, with the limit of 25% of such positive moveable capital income.
-For the 2015, 2016, and 2017 tax periods, this percentage will be 10%, 15%, and 20%, respectively.
-If the result of this last offsetting is still negative, they may only be offset against capital gains (or 10%/15%/20%/25% of positive moveable capital income) included in savings income generated in the following four years.
+If the result of this last offsetting is still negative, they may only be offset against capital gains (or 25% of positive moveable capital income) included in savings income generated in the following four years.